wlh18-littlehiawatha/react-4-afternoon/README.md

 ### Summary

 In this step, we will update the `ClassList` component to display the students enrolled for that specific class.
-To get this data, we will look at what the `class` route parameter equals an make a `HTTP` request to our `json-server`.
+To get this data, we will look at what the `class` route parameter equals and make a `HTTP` request to our `json-server`.

 ### Instructions